-MCSD, along with its MCSAP partners including FMCSA and MDOT will conduct at least one terminial inspection per year and at least four special emphasis roadside inspections to reduce passenger carrier crashes.
+MCSD, along with FMCSA, will conduct at least one terminial inspection per year and at least four special emphasis roadside inspections to reduce passenger carrier crashes.
 Each detail will utilize three to four MCSD troopers working in eight hour shifts.